Tejovrusha/python_miniprojects/README.md

 Welcome to my **Python Mini-Projects** repository! 🎯

-This repository contains a collection of small yet useful Python projects that help improve problem-solving, logical thinking, and coding skills.
+This repository contains a collection of small yet useful Python projects that helped improve my problem-solving, logical thinking, and coding skills.

 ---